KeepGen/practice-movie-filter/README.md

 #### In Progress:

+- Add "Getting started" block on `README.md` file
+- Add responsive styles for tablet and mobile view

+#### Backlog:

 - Add to **Vercel** or any other "static page hosting" service
-- Refactor the code, clear from duplicates and tech-trash
-- Review functions › use one action inside the function

-#### Backlog:

-- Reword toggle function to `hide` and `show` instead of `toggle`
-- Add "Getting started" block on `README.md` file
 - Add **VueJS** and use `Ref()` for reactivity
-- Add responsive styles for tablet and mobile view

 ---

 ## Change log

+###### 2023-05-22

+- Moved movies database from `src/api/movies.json` to `jsonkeeper.com` website
+- Rework toggle function to `hide` and `show` instead of `toggle`
+- Review functions › use one action inside the function
+- Refactor the code, clear from duplicates and tech-trash
+- Modified the command for DEV in `package.json` to have access to the website on different devices by network
+- Cleared unused files and folders (images and fonts.pcss)

 ###### 2023-05-21

-- Modified the command for DEV to have access to website on different devices by network
-- Cleared unused files and folders (images and fonts.pcss)
 - Reworked `README.md` file and added the tasks which were made before the code review

 ###### 2023-05-19